Before meeting Sora for the first time, Dave warned me that she was a nervous dog and felt fearful meeting new people.

 2. Always be Training

 I’ve used this term before in our hiking with dogs trail etiquette post.
-This simply means that you should use every opportunity you can to work with your dog.
-Sora is highly food motivated, so we always keep a bag of treats on hand.
-Whether we are walking in the city, on a trail, or at the veterinarian, we are constantly working with Sora to keep her mind active and direct her toward our desired behaviors.
+This simply means that you should use every opportunity you can to train your dog.
+Sora was highly food motivated, so we never left the house without a treat bag.
+Whether we are walking Laila in the city, a trail, or at the veterinarian, we are constantly working with her to build confidence and direct her toward our desired behaviors.
+Dog household should build a routine where every day is a training opportunity.

 Our favorite training treats are the Zuke’s minis.
 They’re small and easy to stuff a lot into a treat pouch.
 As a woman who often wears dresses or clothing without waistbands or belt loops, I look for a treat pouch that I can attach around my waist, like this one from.
 It also fits keys, a phone, and poop bags, as a bonus.